Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

 Some preinstalled features of this Ubuntu image include:

 * Networking is enabled and Ethernet port will attempt to use DHCP on boot.
 If DHCP fails, the board will fallback to a static IP of 192.168.2.99.
-* Samba is enabled and can be accessed from a Windows machine by navigating or mapping to ``\\pynq\xpp``.
-The ``username:password`` is ``xpp:xpp``.
+* Samba is enabled and can be accessed from a Windows machine by navigating or mapping to ``\\pynq\xilinx``.
+The ``username:password`` is ``xilinx:xilinx``.
 You can browse to the directory in a similar way using other operating systems.
 The Pynq source code, and notebooks can be accessed and modified using your preferred editors on your host PC.
 * A Jupyter notebook server is initialized on port 9090 and automatically starts after boot.
 * The PMOD IO overlay is preloaded onto the programmable logic.